 You may have noticed when you come through the school foyer a cabinet full of trophies – the oldest Ag Day trophy dates back to 1960 – the L McIntosh trophy for ‘Best Cared for Lamb’ - through to our most recent addition in 2013.

 Agriculture Day is held each year at the beginning of Term 4.
 This year due to COVID-19 we will be holding a scaled down Ag Day on Friday 29 October.

 Children have the option of bringing hand-reared lambs, calves and goats to compete in the animal rings.
 The ribbon winners for the lambs and goats are eligible to enter the Kaipara Schools’ Group Day, where they compete with their pets against children from other schools in the region.

-Let’s not forget our ‘Young Farmer of the Year Competition’ - watch our Year 7 & 8s battle it out with tasks such as moving hay bales, sawing wood, loading wheelbarrows and milking Daisy the artificial cow!
+At the ‘Young Farmer of the Year Competition’ our Year 7 & 8s battle it out with tasks such as moving hay bales, sawing wood, and loading wheelbarrows.